EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Training and Evaluation Methods

 As we mentioned above, we use MLLMs as the evaluation models and let it to answer a set of carefully-designed instructions, thereby achieving quantitative measurement of fine-grained text-to-image generation skills.
-Due to training bias, zero-shot MLLMs perform poorly when it comes to fine-grained evaluation on synthesized images, particularly in term of image faithfulness.
-To address, we conduct SFT training on the annotated data to align the MLLM with human preference prior on fine-grained image assessing.
-Formally, the SFT training sample can be denoted as a triplet, i.e., $(Q,M,A)$, where $Q,M,A$ denotes the question (or the instruction), the multimodal input and the answer, respectively.
-Specifically, $Q$ is a question about a fine-grained aspect of the generated image as well as the available answer options, $M$ is mainly the image and necessary textual description, while $A$ is the specific answer chosen from the given options and annotated by human.
-Notably, we expand each given option to a more detailed and descriptive version, benefiting the SFT performance by allowing the MLLM to understand the meaning of each option.
-During SFT training, the optimization objective is the original autoregressive loss function utilized to train LLMs, but calculated only on $A$.
-Specifically, the loss function can be formulated as follows, where $N$ is the length of the ground truth answer:
+Due to data bias, zero-shot MLLMs perform poorly when it comes to evaluation on generated images, particularly in term of image faithfulness.
+To solve this problem, we apply SFT training on the detailed human annotation to align the MLLM with human preference prior.
+Formally, the SFT training sample can be denoted as a triplet: question (or the instruction), multimodal input and answer.
+During SFT training, the optimization objective is the autoregressive loss function utilized to train LLMs, but calculated only on the answer, the loss function can be formulated as follows:

+where $N$ is the length of the ground truth answer, $Q$ is a fine-grained question of the generated image and its available answer, $M$ is the image and textual description, while $A$ is the human annotated answer selected from the given options.
+Notably, we expand each option to make it more detailed and descriptive, thereby benefiting SFT performance by allowing the MLLM to better understand the meaning of each option.